 Chest imaging (x-ray, CT or magnetic resonance imaging [MRI]) negative for metastasis no more than 6 weeks prior to the date of RPLND

-Primary tumor excised by radical inguinal orchiectomy and pathology consistent with pure seminoma with negative surgical margins
+Primary tumor excised by radical inguinal orchiectomy and pathology consistent with pure seminoma

 Eastern Cooperative Oncology Group (ECOG) performance status =< 1